andyatkinson/andyatkinson.github.io/book-contest.md

 title: Book Giveaways
 ---

-## Win a paperback at Rails World or an ebook!

-Win a paperback copy of [High Performance PostgreSQL for Rails](/pgrailsbook) in person at Rails World 2024.
-Must be present to win.
-Optional: get it signed!

-Can't attend?
-We'll be giving away 3 ebook copies.

-See below for instructions on how to enter.
+## Watch, Subscribe, and Win

+We've got 3 codes for free ebook copies of [High Performance PostgreSQL for Rails](/pgrailsbook) to give away, and wanted to run a contest for a couple of weeks to generate some buzz.

+Who's this for?
+This contest is meant for people that weren't able to attend Rails World 2024, but are interested in watching recorded sessions that are now available, and are generally interested in the book.

 <div style="float:right;width:250px;border:1px solid;box-shadow:5px 5px 5px #ccc;margin:0 0 0 50px;">
 <img src="/assets/images/pages/high-performance-postgresql-for-rails-book-cover.jpg"/>